Plant a Billion

 - Areas with a high level of indigenous tree species, like the Atlantic forest, are often "hotspots" of species diversity.
 Lose an indigenous tree, and all the species that depend on it suffer.

 Questions?
-Our Granite Environmental sales team would be happy to support you.
+Our GEI Works Product Specialists will be happy to support you.

 Callto discuss your plant a billion trees program give us a call at +1-772-646-0597.